PaulioRandall/p90/README.md

 Rename, move, and reorganise as you see fit.

+There aren't really any conventions because the limitations of the design are good enough.
+Use kebab-case or camelCase if you don't like snake_case.

+Organise as you please.
+Both nesting and dead flat structures have their virtues. **P90** variable names and user values can be whatever you like providing the meet the following criteria:

+- Variable names must start with `$`.
+- Double `$$` escapes, e.g. `$$$$` resolves to `$$`
+- Undefined user values throw an error.
+- Promise values are resolved to values (not recursive).
+- Null values resolve to an empty string.
+- Objects are converted into CSS properties if called directly.
+But must only contain properties that are straight forward to stringify, i.e. string, number, bigint, boolean, and array.
+- Functions may return a `null` or `object` type which will be resolved recursively, but returning a function from a function will result in an error.
+- Trailing colons and semi-colons are preserved, except for:
+  - _Nulls_: which remove a single instance if suffix is present.
+  - _Objects_: which will appended `;\n` if no suffix is present.

 > I've made so many changes to this example that it probably contains a few errors.
 I have a TODO to rewrite it.

 ```js